 Specialist services should be instructed on the basis of their skills, experience and ability.

-Clients request to instruct a named individual should be complied with, subject to the firm’s duty to discuss with the client the suitability of the specialist and to advise appropriately.
+A client’s request to instruct a named individual should be complied with, subject to the firm’s duty to discuss with the client the suitability of the specialist and to advise appropriately.

-The firm will discuss with the client any request by the client to instruct a specialist services on the basis that it excludes the instruction of an individual who holds a protected characteristic.
+The firm will discuss with the client any request by the client to instruct a specialist service on the basis that it excludes the instruction of an individual who holds a protected characteristic.
 In the absence of a valid reason for the request, which must be within the exemptions permitted by legislation, the firm will endeavour to persuade the client to modify their instructions in so far as they are given on discriminatory grounds.
 Should the client refuse to modify the instructions the firm will cease to act.

-Those services providers utilised by the business will be nominated or instructed only on the basis of the ability of those persons or organisations to undertake work of a particular type and will contain no discriminatory exclusion, restriction or preference.
+Service providers utilised by the business will be nominated or instructed only on the basis of the ability of those persons or organisations to undertake work of a particular type and will contain no discriminatory exclusion, restriction or preference.